Free Wired

-The song "Girls on the Dance Floor" was originally included on the 2009 album Animal.

 Background

-Speaking about the album in March 2011 to Blues & Soul—Kev Nish of Far East Movement stated: "'Free Wired' was basically a slang-word we came up with back in the day, that we'd use whenever we'd do something that was outside the box, that was original, that was fresh, and that mashed-up things that maybe SHOULDN'T have been mashed-up!
-Which is why, when it came to titling this album, it made so much SENSE!
+Speaking about the album in March 2011 to Blues & Soul, Kev Nish of Far East Movement stated: "'Free Wired' was basically a slang-word we came up with back in the day, that we'd use whenever we'd do something that was outside the box, that was original, that was fresh, and that mashed-up things that maybe shouldn't have been mashed-up!
+Which is why, when it came to titling this album, it made so much sense!
 Because it really represented our lifestyle, represented what we listen to...
-You know, we'd basically go in the studio and take hip hop-style drums, electronic synths, alternative-style hooks and just - as I say - mash it all UP!...
-So yeah, with 'Free Wired' you definitely get exactly what it says in the TITLE!"
+You know, we'd basically go in the studio and take hip hop-style drums, electronic synths, alternative-style hooks and just – as I say – mash it all up!...
+So yeah, with 'Free Wired' you definitely get exactly what it says in the title!"